 This lesson is based on Letter XII: Distresses of a Frontier Man by J. Hector St. John de Crevecoeur.
 This "letter" is one of a collection of essays in an epistolary format from the collection, Letters from an American Farmer (1782).
-In this lesson, students will focus on using various vocabulary strategies to decode challenging vocabulary words from the text.
-To assist in comprehension, students will read and analyze the text through a chunking strategy where they will participate in text-marking, summarizing, and answering text-dependent questions.
-The culminating assignment will allow students to develop an argumentative written response that is supported by the text.
+In this lesson, students will read and analyze the two central ideas in the text.
+Students will fill out a graphic organizer on the central ideas and participate in a class debate.

 This CIS lesson is a deep reading lesson intended to be completed with 8th grade students.
 The article presents research regarding the impact obesity has not only on physical health, but on cognition as well.
 Students return to the article looking for information three times.
 Students present the evidence they collect while reading in a short writing assignment that is re-visited and shaped throughout the lesson.